 - Trans Fats: Chemically modified fats that are extremely bad for health.
 Found in some processed foods (15, 16, 17).

-- Artificial Sweeteners: Despite being calorie free, observational studies show a massive correlation with obesity and related diseases (18, 19, 20).
+- Artificial Sweeteners: Despite being calorie free, observational studies show a correlation with obesity and related diseases (18, 19, 20).
 If you must use sweeteners, choose Stevia.

 - “Diet” and “Low-Fat” Products: Most of these “health foods” aren’t healthy at all.
 They tend to be highly processed and loaded with sugar or artificial sweeteners.
 Agave syrup is just as bad as sugar.